dotnet/source-build/Documentation/README.md

 In order to run the app you have two options:

 1. Publish the app:

-  - Run `dotnet publish`.
+   - Run `dotnet publish -r RID`.
+You more information about publish and RID in [this guide](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).
-  - Run `.exe` in publish directory.
+   - Run produced executable in publish directory.
 2. Use `dotnet run`:
    - In order to use `dotnet run` you will have to install the produced runtime before running the app.
 Note that installing the runtime, whenever a real runtime for the current produced version is released, if you forget to delete/uninstall the custom runtime, it could cause issues.